sebastian-east/sos-imitation-learning/README.md

 The code is *extremely* brittle with respect to the solver used to solve the SOS optimizaiton problems.
 The code in its present version works well with SCS version 2.1.4, but does not work at all with more recent versions, or the versions of Mosek I have tried.
 Parsing and solving SOS optimization problems can be numerically challenging, and (to the best of my knowledge) there is no mature open-source SOS framework in Python that can solve this issue.
 The code has all been tested and works well using the included `environment.yml` file.

 ## Doc creation

-In Linux, documentation for the contents of 'sos.py' can be created with `pydoc` using
+In Ubuntu, documentation for the contents of 'sos.py' can be created with `pydoc` using
 ```
 bash makedocs.sh
 ```